Playground biometrics demo BioID home page

 As the BWS service allows RESTful API calls and also utilizes the gRPC framework, which uses HTTP/2 based transport, the service supports the HTTP/2 and the HTTP/1.1 protocols by default.
 Therefore it might come to problems when using unsecure connections (plain http), that cannot negotiate the connection protocol, in contrast to TLS clients that run ALPN (Application-Layer Protocol Negotiation).

-When you come across those kind of problems, consider to explicitely use the ports configured for the specific protocols (bws-grpc-svc and bws-http1-svc above).
+When you come across those kind of problems, consider to explicitely use the ports configured for the specific protocols (e.g. bws-grpc-svc and bws-http1-svc above).

 Health Checks